Farah-H/Plane-Project/README.md

     understand and use.
 ## ClientInformation class tests
 - If we use a getter for any of the class attributes, it should return the attribute for that instance
-- Should be a fullname() method that returns the users full name including their title to easily output this to the user
+- Should be a fullname property that returns the users full name including their title to easily output this to the user
 ## Connection class tests
 - If we instantiate the class does it successfully create a connection with the database
 ## Authentication class tests